Have you recently lost your job? Are you looking for temporary financial assistance?

 For those first two criteria, it's important that you make your case.
 The EI application will ask about the circumstances involving your quitting or your employer firing you.
 There, you can convince them that you quit for a good reason or were fired for a poor reason.

-While you're receiving employment insurance payments, you have to report every two weeks.
+EI Reporting is the step that the government required for all active Employment Insurance claimants for them to continue receiving the benefits.
+While you're receiving employment insurance payments, you have to report every two weeks (or bi-weekly).
 This is to determine whether or not you're still eligible for employment insurance benefits.

 If you remain eligible, you will keep receiving payments like before.
-If you're not still eligible, your benefits will stop.
+If not, your benefits will stop.

-For each week of the report you to do the following:
+For each week of the report you need to do the following:

 We recommend keeping track of this information as you go.
 It's easier than trying to remember days or even weeks later.